When should I arrive?

 What should I wear?

 You want to wear clothing you feel comfortable moving in.
 We will be bending, twisting, and moving in all directions.
 We ask that you wear clothing that is equipment-friendly.
-Clothing with metal details or zippers can easily damage the leather on our Reformers, EXO Chairs, and Towers.
+Clothing with metal details or zippers can easily damage the equipment and can be uncomfortable to move in.
 We ask that you save those pieces for outside the studio.

 Most women at our studio wear leggings with a t-shirt or tank top.
 Joggers, sweatpants, shorts, and any other athletic wear are appropriate for class.
 Layers that are easy to remove are always a great option.
 Sometimes class starts cold (especially in the winter) and as we begin to move it heats up.
 Most men at the studio wear shorts and a t-shirt.
 If the shorts are looser, a pair of compression shorts or leggings are worn underneath.
 Sticky socks are always recommended, they will provide you with the grip you need to feel strong and connected while moving through the class.
 We have sticky socks in the studio that can be purchased when you arrive.